csabapalfi/pagespeed-insights-scripts/README.md

 * `--ttfb` adds [Time to First Byte](https://developers.google.com/web/tools/lighthouse/audits/ttfb) to your metrics - can help identifying if a run was affected by your server response time variability

-* `--benchmark` adds the Lighthouse CPU/memory power [benchmarkIndex](https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/lib/page-functions.js#L128-L154) to your metrics - can help identifying if a run was affected by PSI server-side variability or resource contention
+* `--benchmark` adds the Lighthouse CPU/memory power [benchmarkIndex](https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/lib/page-functions.js#L128-L154) to your metrics - can help identifying if a run was affected by Google server-side variability or resource contention

 * `--stats` outputs result statistics (median, stddev, min, max)